 • Create lasting routines to keep clutter from coming back.

-• Reducing your digital footprint by deleting unnecessary files and emails.
+• Clean up your digital footprint by erasing unneeded files and emails.

 • Storing only what serves you.